Grant applications due October 14

 - Budget statement.
 The official budget statement is a part of the online application form.
 Use this sample budget to help you organize FWT costs.
 Incomplete or error filled budget sheets will not be considered.
 Costs should be well researched and may mean checking area rents for your destination on relocation websites, calling Realtors or estimating food costs by visiting a grocery store.
 Driving costs for gas and maintenance can be estimated by multiplying your weekly commuting mileage by $0.50 per mile.

 - Who can recommend you?
 Recommendations will be accepted from an advisor (either your faculty advisor or academic services advisor), a faculty member familiar with your work, or a senior level administrator at the College familiar with your work (director level or above).
 We will no longer accept recommendations from work supervisors who do not meet the above criteria or individuals outside of the College.
-First-year students are not required to submit a recommendation.
+First-term and new transfer students are not required to submit a recommendation.

 - How are recommendations submitted?
 Recommendations are submitted via an online form.
 Recommenders should be given at least a week to complete and submit a recommendation once they agree to do so.
-We prefer to receive the online recommendation form.
-However, if your recommender prefers, you may send him/her an attachable form to complete and return to our office.
-Recommendations are due by 5pm October 15.
+Recommendations are due by 5pm October 14.
 Late recommendations will not be accepted, so again, please give you references ample notice.
 It is the student’s, not the recommender’s, responsibility to ensure the recommendation is submitted on time.

 - How to ask for a recommendation?
 Sample email to a recommender (once you have spoken with him/her about your plans):